Wanaiysha/Changing-nuclear-network-rate/Readme.md

 rate_factor(2) = 2
 ```
 Important to note, make sure the reactions you are changing are set to be 'T' in the ppn_physics.input, else, the changes will take no effects.
+Input from Umberto, with the default settings, enabling this rate as 'T' in ppn_physics.input will implement the NACRE analytic formula; otherwise, the code defaults to NACRE tables.
+A quick CNO-burning simulation comparing both options shows approximately a 2% difference in the final 13C abundance.
+If you prefer to use CF88, you must comment out the NACRE option in Vital.F90 and recompile the code before running a new simulation.
+This change will result in a significant difference in the final 13C abundance, around 20%, due to the use of a completely different rate source, not just a variation in rate interpolation.
+It's important to note that altering the label/reference in ppn_physics.input directly has no effect, as confirmed by him testing this.

 - CHANGING NUCLEAR REACTION SOURCES / REFERENCES